 I wish all of you all the best

-Practising distance, hygiene and washing the hands regularly is possibly the best thing we can do.
+Practising distance, hygiene, and washing the hands regularly is possibly the best thing we can do.
 The next few weeks won't be simple for us as a family and also for Most of Everyone else.
 I have admiration for everyone in the health care sector and I mean it.
 I did over a year of civilian service and half of it as an assistant nurse.
-I decided after this time not to work in health care, as I realised I would not able to handle all the experience.
+I decided after this time not to work in health care, as I realized I would not able to handle all the experience.
 People who do this work are very special and important as well as those who keep us supplying with all necessary.
 Everyday heroes.